MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 # 💙🧡 Preparation to migrate to the NEW Recurring API

-Thank you for being a part of our journey toward creating the best and most user-friendly payment wallet in the Nordics. :orange_heart: :blue_heart:

 **When can I integrate to the NEW Recurring API?**

-NOW!
-It is still the same team as before that is here to assist you with technical questions.
+It has been available since 12th of March.
 Just send an email to developer@vippsmobilepay.com, and we'll be happy to help! 😊

 - [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.